-Fybogel Mebeverine is used to ease the symptoms and discomfort of irritable bowel syndrome (IBS).
-Each dose comes in a powder form which is mixed into a glass of water and taken orally.
+Fybogel Mebeverine helps ease the symptoms and discomfort of irritable bowel syndrome (IBS).
+Each dose comes in a powder form which you mix into a glass of water and swallow.

-The other ingredients are: Potassium hydrogen carbonate, sodium hydrogen carbonate, microcrystalline cellulose, basic butylated methacrylate copolymer, sterilised talc, polyethylene glycol 6000, citric acid, polysorbate 80, silica colloidal anhydrous, saccharin sodium, aspartame E951, orange flavour, beta-carotene, riboflavine sodium phosphate and apo-carotenal colouring.
+The inactive ingredients in Fybogel Mebeverine are: Potassium hydrogen carbonate, sodium hydrogen carbonate, microcrystalline cellulose, basic butylated methacrylate copolymer, sterilised talc, polyethylene glycol 6000, citric acid, polysorbate 80, silica colloidal anhydrous, saccharin sodium, aspartame E951, orange flavour, beta-carotene, riboflavine sodium phosphate and apo-carotenal colouring.

-For adults and children over the age of 13 the standard dose is to use one sachet twice a day.
+For adults and children over the age of 12 years old, the standard Fybogel Mebeverine dose is one sachet at least 30 minutes before a meal up to twice a day.

 Seek medical attention if you experience:

 These are signs of an allergic reaction to Fybogel Mebeverine.

 You should not use Fybogel Mebeverine if you:

 Speak to your doctor if you are taking insulin or medicines to treat thyroid problems as your dose of Fybogel Mebeverine may need to be changed.
 You should not take Fybogel Mebeverine within one hour before or after taking these types of medicines.

 You should ask your doctor before taking any additional treatments while taking Fybogel Mebeverine.
 Generally, Fybogel Mebeverine can be used alongside other IBS treatments such as Buscopan.
 But if you feel your IBS symptoms are getting worse, you should speak to your doctor for advice.